 “I think about what services I would want for my kids, my siblings, my friends or for myself and this drives me to ensure that mental health services in SA are equitable, accessible and provide the right service at the right time.”

 Peta has been an Executive Assistant for over four years with SA Health, most recently in Procurement.
-She joined the Commission in January this year.
+She joined the Commission in January 2016.

 Peta enjoys working with the team as it reaches out to people with lived experience, the government, non-government and private sectors.
 “No two days are the same in my job so it’s always interesting and challenging.”